-All concessions are held by Nexa Recursos Minerais S.A. ("Nexa Brazil"), a wholly owned subsidiary of Nexa.
-Mineral concessions are divided into core tenements, where the known mineral deposits are located and where we have active mining operations, and the surrounding exploration concessions.
-Nexa Brazil holds one mining concession application, two mining concessions and one group of mining concessions in the core area that have a total area of 2,120.80 hectares.
+Nexa Recursos Minerais S.A. ("Nexa Brazil") owns 100.0% of the Vazante mine.
+Mineral concessions are divided into core tenements, where the known mineral deposits are located and where we have active mining operations and the surrounding exploration concessions.
+Nexa Brazil holds two mining concession applications, two mining concessions, and one group of mining concessions in the core area with a total area of 2,174.5 hectares.
 The group of mining concessions comprises six mining concessions, totaling an area of 819.5 hectares.
-The Mineral Reserves and Resources are located within the limits of one mining concession application and seven mining concessions with a total area of 1,894.3 hectares, which host the active mining operations.
-One mining concession (tenement # 14.840/1967), which is part of the group of mining concessions, has a potential to host zinc and lead mineralization, however it does not yet have associated Mineral Reserves and Mineral Resources.
+The Mineral Reserves and Resources are located within the limits of two mining concession application and seven mining concessions with a total area of 1,864.6 hectares, which host the active mining operations.
+One mining concession (tenement # 14,840/1967), which is part of the group of mining concessions, has the potential to host zinc and lead mineralization, however it does not yet have associated Mineral Reserves and Mineral Resources.

-Nearby the main area, Nexa Brazil also holds one exploration application totaling 168.0 hectares, 54 exploration authorizations totaling 43,337.1 hectares, one right to apply for mining concession totaling 344.5 hectares, two mining concession applications totaling 243.7 hectares and one mining concession totaling 52.5 hectares, in addition to the core tenements.
+Nearby the main area, Nexa Brazil also holds three exploration applications totaling 1,140.6 hectares, 36 exploration authorizations totaling 25,647.1 hectares, one right to apply for mining concession totaling 344.5 hectares, one mining concession application totaling 190.0 hectares and one mining concession totaling 52.5 hectares, in addition to the core tenements.

-The Company holds surface rights sufficient to support the current operations.
+Nexa Brazil holds surface rights sufficient to support the current operations.
 Some surface rights agreements require annual payments to the owners.
-Three easements have been granted in support of mining activities.
-There is sufficient suitable land available within the mineral tenure held by the Nexa for tailings disposal, mine waste disposal, and installations such as the process plant and related mine infrastructure.
+Two easements have been granted in support of the mining activities.
+Sufficient suitable land is available within the mineral tenure held by Nexa Brazil for tailings disposal, mine waste disposal, and installations such as the process plant and related mine infrastructure.